meirumeiru/Kerbal-Joint-Reinforcement/ReadMe.txt

 	float	breakStrengthPerArea		1500			--Overrides above values if not equal to 1; joint strength is based on the area of the part and failure strength is equal to this value times connection area float	breakTorquePerMOI		6000			--Same as above value, but for torques rather than forces and is based on the moment of inertia, not area

-Decoupler Stiffening Extension Types

-	Type	Name					Default Value		Action

-	string	decouplerStiffeningExtensionType0	ModuleEngines		--Decoupler stiffening will look for parts beyond this part type to add to stiffening string	decouplerStiffeningExtensionType1	ModuleEnginesFX		--Decoupler stiffening will look for parts beyond this part type to add to stiffening string	decouplerStiffeningExtensionType2	ModuleHybridEngine	--Decoupler stiffening will look for parts beyond this part type to add to stiffening string	decouplerStiffeningExtensionType3	ModuleHybridEngines	--Decoupler stiffening will look for parts beyond this part type to add to stiffening string	decouplerStiffeningExtensionType4	ModuleEngineConfigs	--Decoupler stiffening will look for parts beyond this part type to add to stiffening

-These types are currently not used, but removing the a in front of them will cause KJR to make use of them again; their lack should not affect stiffening appreciably but does help reduce overhead and strange stiffening situations

-	string	adecouplerStiffeningExtensionType5	ModuleDecouple		--Decoupler stiffening will look for parts beyond this part type to add to stiffening string	adecouplerStiffeningExtensionType6	ModuleAnchoredDecoupler	--Decoupler stiffening will look for parts beyond this part type to add to stiffening string	adecouplerStiffeningExtensionType7	ProceduralFairingBase	--Decoupler stiffening will look for parts beyond this part type to add to stiffening

 ***********************
 ****** CHANGELOG ******
 ***********************

+v4.1.x	-> better version in which joints are not built to keep parts in the place where they currently are, but where they should be according to the original positions
+		   this works against the part shift that could be observed in earlier versions and especially together with robotic parts

-v4.0.0	-> will be the new version of KJR, a complete re-development where just ideas are kept from old versions
+v4.0.x	-> the new version of KJR, a complete re-development where just ideas are kept from old versions

 v3.x.x	-> previous KJR versions